IlyaChichkov/IlyaChichkov/README.md

-# 👋 HI, i'm Ilya!
+# 👋 Hi there, I'm Ilya!

+## About me

 Student of Moscow National Research University of Electronic Technology.
 Currently studying hardware, FPGA, low level programming languages and OS architecture.
-Working on development of the CPU.
-Also had experience in web design and frontend development.
+Working on the study project of RISC-V CPU.
+Also have experience in web design and frontend development.

 ## Statistics